Damp and mould

 - turn off your heating system and the system by turning on all the hot taps

-- turn off the electric if the leak is close to any electrics
+- turn off the main power if the leak is close to any electrics

 - collect leaking water in buckets or pans